-We start with the 3.1 internal standard which re-visits the skills of volumetric analysis from level 2.
+We start with the 3.1 internal standard which re-visits the skills of volumetric analysis from Level 2.
 We will do a quantitative investigation looking at the trend in the concentration of Vitamin C. This standard is practical based including calculations and report writing.

-We will be covering 3.4 particles and thermochemisty.
-This is a continuation of structure and bonding from level 2 but more in depth, looking at periodicity, covalent molecules with up to 6 electron density, their polarity and calculating enthalpy.
+We will be covering 3.4 particles and thermochemistry.
+This is a continuation of structure and bonding from Level 2, where students will learn more in depth about trends in the periodic table, covalent molecules and enthalpy changes in chemical reactions.

-We will do 3.5 organic chemistry which is the continuation of the organic chemistry from level 2, including other homologous series.
-This will be followed by the 3.2 spectroscopy internal which looks at identifying molecules based on Infra Red, Mass Spectroscopy and C13 NMR spectra.
-We will start the 3.7 Redox chemistry focusing on electrochemistry and electrolysis which looks at extracting reactive metals from its compounds.
+We will learn 3.5 organic chemistry which is the continuation of the organic chemistry from Level 2, looking at how different organic compounds are made and identified including polymers.
+This will be followed by the 3.2 spectroscopy internal which looks at identifying molecules based on Infrared, Mass Spectroscopy and C13 NMR spectra - this is the science of Border Security!
+We will then start the 3.7 redox chemistry focusing on electrochemistry and electrolysis which looks at how reactive metals can be extracted from compounds.

-We will finish the Redox internal.
-Revision for the externals will be done.
+We will finish the Redox internal and revise for the external exams.